selenashe/ScoNe/README.md

 * `one_not_scoped.csv`: One negation that does not scope over the relevant lexical item.
 * `two_not_scoped.csv`: Two negations, neither scope over the relevant lexical item.
 * `two_scoped.csv`: Two negations, one scopes over the relevant lexical item, but the second scopes over the first, canceling it out.
 * `one_scoped.csv`: One negation that scopes over the relevant lexical item.
+This split contains the negated examples (NMoNLI) from Geiger et al., 2020.
 * `one_scoped_one_not_scoped.csv`: Two negations, but only one scopes over the relevant lexical item.

+In each file, premises and hypotheses are the columns labeled `sentence1_edited` and `sentence2_edited`.
+The entailment relations are in the `gold_label_edited` column.
+One exception is the `one_scoped.csv` file, where they are just labeled as `sentence1`, `sentence2`, and `gold_label`.

 ## ScoNe-NLG